|Coronavirus (COVID-19): Important Information|

-The commission services includes: Anti-money laundering, application forms and guidance notes, current licence holders, disaster recovery providers, memorandums of understanding, testing companies and player protection information.
+The commission services includes: Anti-money laundering, application forms and guidance notes, current licence holders, disaster recovery providers, memorandums of understanding, Software Supplier Register, testing companies and player protection information.

 Should you wish to contact the Commission to raise a complaint regarding an operator, then please complete our complaints_form (which must be in English).